 This is why if you're applying from a non-target school, networking is so important.

-The reason a non-target school is designated as such is because the firm has determined that the ratio of qualified vs. non-qualified candidates is too low to justify the expense of recruiting on campus.
+The reason a non-target school is designated as such is that the firm has determined that the ratio of qualified vs. non-qualified candidates is too low to justify the expense of recruiting on-campus.